 History is replete with examples of nationalism and imperialism.
 Neither has ever been fully implemented.
 The current state of affairs concerning world governance is, for the most part, nationalist, though attacks on nationalism and advocacy of international organization with enforcement power appear to be growing.

 In the 20th century, the U.S.S.R., Nazi Germany, and Hirohito’s Japan were outcroppings of imperialist aspirations and endeavors.
 Beginning in the 15th century, the Spanish were high on imperialism.
 In later centuries, the Dutch, Brits Germany, and France got in on the act.
 Long before any of that, other notable empires included the Chinese, Mongols, Romans (the Roman Catholic Church, with its Holy Roman Empire, and the Byzantines picked up the imperialistic baton from the Romans).
 From the inception of Islam, most Muslims have believed the best thing for the world would be an Islamic Caliphate imposing Sharia law universally.[x]
-These are just a few of the many examples of imperialism that demonstrate that imperialism.
-Imperialism has a vast and deep history.
+These are just a few of the many examples of imperialism that demonstrate that imperialism actually solves very little and creates many negative consequences.
+Imperialism has a vast and deep history of failure.
 (Interestingly, the Jews have traditionally been loath to imperialism.)

 Imperialism, it is argued, is justified, necessary, and moral because independent, self-determining, patriotic nations will often engage in wars, and the only hope for world peace is to have a world government (a.k.a, “One-World Government”) with sufficient power impose a perpetual peace under a single set of laws (or as close to that as is possible).
 Wilson’s “League of Nations,” FDR’s “United Nations,” and the European Union are examples of peaceable attempts to achieve governmental organizations to pursue the imperialist approach to world peace.
 Hitler’s Nazi Germany, Lenin’s, Stalin’s, and Khrushchev’s Soviet Union (collectivists all) were examples of forcible infliction of one nation’s ideas on other nations and fellow citizens.
 What was wrong with these empires was not their nationalism, it was their imperialism, which is often coupled with totalitarianism, which is also terrible.